 I’m kind of easing us into fall with this one…I’m not quite ready but this recipe is delicious enough to board the fall train a few weeks early.
 And let’s be honest, Brussels sprouts, sweet potatoes, and apples are good year-round, not just in the fall.
 Right?!?

 But if you’re not quite ready to hop on the train, make sure to bookmark or pin or print this one out because it’s perfection for back-to-school days.
 It’s ready in about 45 minutes, but only 15 of that is prep time.
 If I didn’t already mention it enough already, when you’re done eating it you only have one pan to wash.
-And if you use parchment paper like I did (I love these parchment sheets), washing the pan is incredibly easy to do.

 I used whole shallots in this recipe instead of red onions which are my go-to onion of choice with sheet pan dinners (mostly because I always have them on hand).
 I loooove the sweet, mild flavor of shallots but if you don’t have them on hand or don’t feel like peeling them (I feel you on that), red onions or vidalias would be great substitutes.
 Make sure to cut them into roughly the same size as your other vegetables.